camunda/camunda-modeler/docs/plugins/README.md

 npm run build
 ```

-Finally, put the folder into the `resources/plugins` directory relative to your Camunda Modeler installation directory.
+Finally, put the folder into the `resources/plugins` directory related to your Camunda Modeler installation directory.
 You can now use your plugin!

 ### Development Workflow

-When creating a plugin, you can place the directory containing your plugin in the aforementioned `resources/plugins` directory.
+While creating a plugin, you can place the directory containing your plugin in the aforementioned `resources/plugins` directory.

 Plugins will be loaded on application startup (menu plugins) or reload (style and modeling tool plugins).
 To reload the application, open the developer tools F12 and press `CtrlOrCmd + R`.
 This will clear all unsaved diagrams!